 A group of eleven Kurdish people, including ten men and one woman (aged from 20 to 34 years old), started their journey on June 2 at 4:00PM from Sarajevo by car.
-They drove up north to Bihać (BiH) and then continued to walk for about 4 hours in the forest before taking the break at the designated pick up point in Croatia.
+They drove up north to Bihać (BiH) and then continued to walk for about 4 hours in the forest before taking a break at a designated pick up point in Croatia.

-The respondent said that the car was supposed to come the next day during the night time to pick them up but the car never showed up.
-The group stayed in the forest for three days without food or water hoping that the car will come.
-The respondent quite vividly remembers the weather and says: “it was very wet and cold and it rained quite heavily.”
+The respondent said that a car was supposed to come the next day during the night time to pick them up but the car never showed up.
+The group stayed in the forest for three days without food or water hoping that the car would come.
+The respondent quite vividly remembers the weather and says: “it was very wet and cold, and it rained quite heavily.”

 Two police officers got out of the car and told the group members to lie down on the muddy ground.
 The police searched the group and took their mobile phones as well as their money.
 The respondent confirmed that the police officers confiscated around 800 euros from the entire group.